Cyber-Mrt/automaticPath/README.md

-# # Automatic Trajectory Calculation and Visualization
+# # Automatic Trajectory Calculation and Visualization Using rsplan

 This project calculates and visualizes the optimal trajectory between two points using the Reep-Sheep algorithm.
 The user inputs the start point, end point, and orientation (yaw) to generate the trajectory.